Author | Speaker | Leader

 TRAINING.
 TEACHING.
 MINISTRY.

 Drawing from over two decades of experience in public policy and public service leadership, Dorothy combines professional and public service experience with an inspirational and engaging approach.
-She is a subject matter expert on public servant leadership, faith and culture.
+She is a subject matter expert on public servant leadership, integrating faith with work and American political culture.

 Interested in having Dorothy come speak at your event?